 According to Lisa Maxwell, she auditioned for the role of Daphne.
 But to a misunderstanding with her agent, she under the impression that she was already cast in the role and did not know it was an audition.
 She criticized the script and made suggestions on improving it which the show's writers did not like so she did not get the part.

-As the series progresses, we learn that Frasier and Niles were named after two lab mice their mom was using in an experiment (psychology?) when she was pregnant with Frasier.
-Frasier (the mouse) had already died when Frasier (the human) was born.
+As the series progresses, we learn that Frasier and Niles were named after two lab rats their mom was using in an experiment (psychology?) when she was pregnant with Frasier.
+Frasier (the rat) had already died when Frasier (the human) was born.